 After you define a minimal testing environment with a small number of test object classes and implement the GetTestingEnvironment method, you can test the initial communication between UFT One and your Testing Agent.

-Install your Testing Agent on a computer on which UFT is installed.
+Install your Testing Agent on a computer on which UFT One is installed.

-Open UFT.
-UFT recognizes the registered Testing Agent and displays its environment's name in the Add-in Manager dialog box.
-(If the Add-in Manager dialog box does not open, see the Micro Focus Unified Functional Testing Add-ins Guide for instructions.)
+Open UFT One.
+UFT One recognizes the registered Testing Agent and displays its environment's name in the Add-in Manager dialog box.
+(If the Add-in Manager dialog box does not open, see the Micro Focus UFT One Add-ins Guide for instructions.)

 Note: If the environment name is not displayed in the Add-in Manager dialog box make sure that the Testing Agent is registered properly.

-In UFT, create a test that performs test object methods on the test objects that you defined in your testing environment.
+In UFT One, create a test that performs test object methods on the test objects that you defined in your testing environment.

 You can use one of the following methods to create the test:

 Define new test objects in the object repository editor and then use these test objects in steps in the Keyword View or the Step Generator.

 Create the test in the Editor and define the test objects by using programmatic descriptions.

 For more information, see the Micro Focus UFT One User Guide.